-The person to be examined shall appear at the time and place set forth herein and shall make himself available for examination unless he has filed an objection not more than 21 days after service of this notice.
-Objections must be served upon the noticing party and, in accordance with local rule 5005-1, filed with the clerk electronically or by U.S. mail addressed as follows: Clerk, U.S. Bankruptcy Court, One Church Street, Montgomery, AL 36104.
+The person to be examined shall appear at the time and place set forth herein and shall BE available for examination unless an objection IS FILED no LATER THAN SEVEN (7) DAYS PRIOR TO THE DATE OF THE PROPOSED EXAMINATION IN COMPLIANCE WITH M.D.
+ALA., LBR 2004-1(e).
+Objections must be served upon the noticing party and, in accordance with M.D.
+ALA., LBR 5005-4, filed with the clerk electronically or by U.S. mail addressed as follows: Clerk’S OFFICE, U.S. Bankruptcy Court, One Church Street, Montgomery, AL 36104.
 Failure to timely appear or timely object may be punished as a contempt of court.